020 7404 9390

 Privacy Policy

-This information has been produced to help you understand the way Vardags Limited:
+This information has been produced to help you understand everything you need to know about the way Vardags collects, uses, and shares personal data, what your legal rights are, and how to exercise them.

 Vardags Limited takes its responsibility for protecting your data very seriously.
 We advise you to read through our processes to confirm that you are clear on our practices.
 If there is anything that you do not understand, or if you want to ask any questions, please feel free to contact us.